yashtakhtani/QR_Forge/README.md

 ---

+📄 License
+MIT License – feel free to use and modify.

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.